Taos Snowshoeing Day Tour

 - Professional, First Aid/CPR and Leave No Trace certified, guide

 What to Bring:

 - Snow boots or comfortable waterproof boots

 - Sunglasses or snow goggles

-- Two water bottles (water to fill bottles provided)
+- Two water bottles or Camel-pack (water to fill bottles provided)

 - Backpack to stow your belongings